Algarve-Tourist.com

 Praia da Marinha beach

-The map below shows all of the beaches of the Carvoeiro region (from Ferragudo in the west to the Praia da Marinha in the east)
+The interactive map below shows all beaches in the Carvoeiro and Lagoa region, stretching from Ferragudo in the west to Praia da Marinha in the east.
+(Note: Zoom in or out to see all of the points.)

 Where to go for a day on the beach?

-Most visitors head to the Praia de Carvoeiro (10) as it is the main beach of Carvoeiro and very easy to travel to from Lagoa.
-The Praia de Carvoeiro can get busy during the summer, and a suitable alternative within walking distance is the Praia do Vale de Centeanes (12).
+Most visitors head to Praia de Carvoeiro (9) as it is the main beach of Carvoeiro and is easily accessible from Lagoa.
+This popularity means that Praia de Carvoeiro can get very busy in the summer.
+If it is too crowded, a suitable alternative is Praia do Vale de Centeanes (11).

-For somewhere less crowded consider the Praia dos Caneiros (6) or the Praia do Carvalho (9), but a car is needed to travel to them.
-The beaches of Ferragudo (2, 3 and 4) are popular with the Portuguese but rarely visited by tourists.
-For activities, the Praia da Marinha (16) is great for snorkelling, while the Praia de Benagil is close to Benagil Cave (14).
+For somewhere less crowded, consider Praia dos Caneiros (6) or Praia do Carvalho (12), but a car (or taxi or Uber) is needed to reach them.
+The beaches near Ferragudo and along the Arade Estuary are popular with the Portuguese but rarely visited by foreign tourists.

 If you are with children, the Praia de Carvoeiro (9) is the best option due to its calm waters and supervision by lifeguards.